hawken93/jellyfin-tricks/README.md

 However, it's only tested on debian stretch and will probably break on whatever distro you are using.
 If you can tell me what you had to change to make it work, I can try to accommodate this :)

 Should be relatively safe to run but it might install a ton of dependencies without asking you.
 Remove the -v in apt-get install if this is concerning :P

+Important: On the box that is going to run this, you also need to apt-get install libnvcuvid1.
+Otherwise ffmpeg will not be able to use the nvidia hardware encoding